punctum-im/protocol-old/PROTOCOL.md

 Invites are objects.
 The invite name SHOULD be changeable.
 There MUST NOT be multiple invites with the same link on one instance.

-### Users
+### Members

-When a user joins a conference and they aren't banned, their ID is added to the conference's user list and they have their conference permission set to 1.
+When a user joins a conference and they aren't banned, their ID is added to the conference's member list and they have their conference permission set to 1.
 Each user can then have additional information assigned to their account:

 - their conference-specific nickname;
 - the roles they're part of;
 - the permissions they have been assigned;
 - their ban state (banned or not).

-This information can be found by querying ``/api/v1/conference/<ID1>/users/<ID2>``, where ``<ID1>`` is the conference's ID and ``<ID2>`` is the user's ID.
+This information can be found by querying ``/api/v1/conference/<ID1>/members/<ID2>``, where ``<ID1>`` is the conference's ID and ``<ID2>`` is the user's ID.

 This information is stored in an object with the type "conference_user".